Identification

 How worried should I be about cluster flies?

-As well, indoor warmth and unseasonably warm weather can interrupt hibernation, prompting the mass of cluster flies hidden away to suddenly become active again.
-Homeowners often see emerging insects flying toward windows and other sources of light on warmer winter days.
+Indoor warmth or unseasonably warm weather can interrupt their hibernation, causing hidden cluster flies to suddenly become active.
+This usually leads to homeowners noticing insects flying toward windows and light sources during warm winter days.

-As well, the excrement of hibernating cluster flies can stain curtains and walls.
-Cluster flies that die during hibernation can attract larder beetles and other dermestid beetles, which use the fly carcass as a food source and then remain in the home.
+Furthermore, the excrement of hibernating cluster flies can stain curtains and walls.
+Cluster flies that die during hibernation can attract larder beetles, which use the fly carcass as a food source and then remain in the home.
 To stop an infestation, get help from a professional pest control service.

 How to get rid of cluster flies?

-- A professional pest management company can use an exterior perimeter targeted treatments on your home or business to create a barrier and stop cluster flies from entering your property.
+- A professional pest management company can apply a targeted exterior treatment on your home or business to create a barrier and stop cluster flies from entering your space.

 Other pests related to Cluster flies